Kong/docs.konghq.com/app/konnect/getting-started/spec/service.md

 The Dev Portal is an API catalog that lets you document your {{site.konnect_short_name}} services and share them with your developers.
-Developers can use the Dev Portal to locate, access, consume, and register applications against the Services.
+Developers can use the Dev Portal to locate, access, consume, and register applications against the services.

 This topic walks you through importing an API spec into a {{site.konnect_short_name}} service, and adding a description.